Where can I find instructions and templates for submitting proposals?

 Who can submit CSP proposals?

 The CSP call is open to both domestic and international applicants from any institution type.
 JGI staff are not eligible to submit proposals, or to be listed as co-PIs or collaborators.
 JGI’s standard User Agreement must be signed before work can begin, and all CSP proposals are subject to JGI policies on Data Release and Publication.
-Investigators may have existing proposals with the JGI.
+Except for applicants to the CSP New Investigator call, investigators may have existing proposals with the JGI.

 What can I request from the CSP program?

-The deliverables can range from raw sequence data to well-annotated assembled genomes to synthesized DNA constructs depending on the request in the proposal.
-If you do not know what levels of the sequencing product will meet your needs, you should contact us in advance for advice.
+The deliverables can range from raw sequence data to well-annotated assembled genomes to synthesized DNA constructs to metabolomics data, depending on the request in the proposal.
+If you have technical questions, please contact us in advance for advice.

-How much will it cost to sequence or synthesize my target?
+How much will it cost me to sequence or synthesize my target or obtain metabolomics data?

 Should I include budget information in my proposal?

-No, the proposal is only for sequencing and/or synthesis effort at JGI.
+No, the proposal is only for sequencing, metabolomics and/or synthesis effort at JGI.
 There is no cost to the user and no granting of funds.

 Where do I go to get sequence data from an approved CSP project?

 I am applying for a research grant.
-I would like to request sequencing capacity from the JGI to sequence my organism for this research grant.
+I would like to request resources from the JGI to sequence my organism for this research grant.
 Can I get technical information, deliverables, and perhaps a support letter from the JGI?

 If I have ongoing research funding to carry out functional studies using the proposed sequencing data, should I mention it in the proposal?